 Ultimately, we want to strike a productive and satisfying balance – obviously, we’re all here to achieve our business goals, but we can’t be high performing if we’re not taking the necessary time off to rest and recharge.

 To our employees, we say: take some time off!
 Lose the worry of trying to stay within a specified allowance.
 Don’t feel that personal time off just has to be for vacation — take an afternoon to run errands, go on a day-date with your partner, pick the children up from school on a Friday, or if you’re working like crazy toward a deadline, plan a mental health day to do something for yourself to relax your body and mind.
 Of course, time off isn’t always doable.
-With these tight deadlines, staff may feel as though they cannot afford a day off.
-If that’s the case, there should be other ways that they can relax and take care of themselves.
+With these tight deadlines, you may feel as though you cannot afford a day off.
+If that’s the case, there should be other ways that you can relax and take care of yourselves.
 Methods that some members of staff have used before are CBD-based oils and tinctures.
-These products, from CBDistillery and others, are believed to encourage relaxation and reduce stress and worry.
+These products, available from CBDistillery and many other places, are believed to encourage relaxation and reduce stress and worry.
+In fact, CBD and marijuana derivatives have become so popular that you can get them in many different forms.
+Visit this website to learn about how they can be used in vapes, which is increasingly popular.
 This should be helpful to a lot of busy staff, especially if they’re unable to take a well-deserved day off.
 Work can be busy, but it’s still important to take care of yourself.

 As a leader I’ve embraced our new policy as best I can.
 I have already taken 4 days FTO to go on a staycation with my family and I have an additional 19 days planned for the year; some of which I would have never taken under my accrued annual leave policy, because I wouldn’t have wanted to “waste” a day’s leave.
 This brings me over and above what would have been my vacation allowance under our old annual leave policy, so I am really feeling and embracing the new benefit.
 I instill the same sentiment within my team.